 Car accidents are notorious for causing a wide range of dental injuries to occupants of the involved vehicles.
 Despite their potential seriousness, they may not receive priority treatment when other, more serious injuries are sustained.
 But if the dental injuries are overlooked, it can result in great pain and suffering for the car accident victim.
 It can also provide a window during which the dental injury may worsen in severity.
 Depending on the type of dental injury they sustained, the nature of the treatment and the length of time it will take to recover will vary.
-The cost of dental treatment can be included in a legal claim with the help of a lawyer, like an auto accident lawyer from Ward & Ward Law Firm, against the at-fault driver.
+The cost of dental treatment can be included in a legal claim with the help of a lawyer, like an auto accident attorney in Indianapolis, IN from Ward & Ward Law Firm, against the at-fault driver.

 Common Dental Injuries

 There are two main types of dental injuries: direct and indirect.

 - When the person’s mouth or head strikes a hard object with force and causes a dental injury this is a direct injury.
 Hitting the dashboard, windshield, or steering wheel can cause this type of dental injury.

 - When the person’s mouth shuts abruptly and with force, the upper teeth can crush the teeth in the lower jaw.